Madhan2327/UI-UX-Experiment1/README.md

 ## Aim:
 To explore the Hands-on UI/UX Experiments
 ## Algorithm:
-1.Learn the Basics Understand what UI (visual design) and UX (user experience) mean, and why both are important.
+a.
+Explore the fundamentals of UI and UX

-2.Use Real Examples Compare popular apps to see the difference between UI (look) and UX (feel).
+b.
+Differentiate between UI and UX using real-world case studies.

-3.Show the Connection Design a simple screen and test how UI changes affect the user experience.
+c.
+Illustrate the relationship between UI and UX in design.

-4.Try Design Tools Practice with tools like Figma or Adobe XD to create and test your own designs
+d.
+Demonstrate various UI/UX design tools in detail.

 ## Output:
 [1000053990 (2) (2).pdf](https://github.com/user-attachments/files/23568953/1000053990.2.2.pdf)